Intermediate-mass black hole: Observational evidence

-The gravitational wave signal GW190521, which occurred on 21 May 2019 at 03:02:29 UTC, and was published on 2 September 2020, resulted from the merger of two black holes, weighing 85 and 65 solar masses, with the resulting black hole weighing 142 solar masses, and 8 solar masses being radiated away as gravitational waves.
+The gravitational wave signal GW190521, which occurred on 21 May 2019 at 03:02:29 UTC, and was published on 2 September 2020, resulted from the merger of two black holes.
+They had masses of 85 and 65 solar masses and merged to form a black hole of 142 solar masses, with 8 solar masses radiated away as gravitational waves.

+Another gravitational-wave signal (GW231123) from an intermediate mass black hole merger was observed on 23 November 2023 and announced by the LIGO-Virgo-KAGRA collaborations in July 2025.

-Before that, the strongest evidence for IMBHs comes from a few low-luminosity active galactic nuclei.
+Before that, the strongest evidence for IMBHs came from a few low-luminosity active galactic nuclei.
 Due to their activity, these galaxies almost certainly contain accreting black holes, and in some cases the black hole masses can be estimated using the technique of reverberation mapping.
 For instance, the spiral galaxy NGC 4395 at a distance of about 4 Mpc appears to contain a black hole with mass of about 3.6 × 10^{5} solar masses.

 The largest up-to-date sample of intermediate-mass black holes includes 305 candidates selected by sophisticated analysis of one million optical spectra of galaxies collected by the Sloan Digital Sky Survey.
 X-ray emission was detected from 10 of these candidates confirming their classification as IMBH.

 Some ultraluminous X-ray sources (ULXs) in nearby galaxies are suspected to be IMBHs, with masses of a hundred to a thousand solar masses.
 The ULXs are observed in star-forming regions (e.g., in starburst galaxy M82), and are seemingly associated with young star clusters which are also observed in these regions.
 However, only a dynamical mass measurement from the analysis of the optical spectrum of the companion star can unveil the presence of an IMBH as the compact accretor of the ULX.

 A few globular clusters have been claimed to contain IMBHs, based on measurements of the velocities of stars near their centers; the figure shows one candidate object.
-However none of the claimed detections has stood up to scrutiny.
+However, none of the claimed detections has stood up to scrutiny.
 For instance, the data for M31 G1, the object shown in the figure, can be fit equally well without a massive central object.

 Additional evidence for the existence of IMBHs can be obtained from observation of gravitational radiation, emitted from a binary containing an IMBH and a compact remnant or another IMBH.

-Finally, the M–sigma relation predicts the existence of black holes with masses of 104 to 106 solar masses in low-luminosity galaxies..
-The smallest black holes from the M–sigma relation prediction is the nucleus of RGG 118 galaxy with only about 50,000 solar masses.
+Finally, the M–sigma relation predicts the existence of black holes with masses of 104 to 106 solar masses in low-luminosity galaxies.
+The smallest black hole from the M–sigma relation prediction is the nucleus of RGG 118 galaxy with only about 50,000 solar masses.